Azure-Samples/azure-appconfig-aks/README.md

 This template deploys a simple demo ASP.NET web application to the AKS cluster.
 If you want to deploy your own application, you can replace the following content with your own:

-- You should put your source code in the `src\app\src` folder.
+- You should put your source code in the `app/src` folder.
-- You should put your source configuration in the `src\app\config` folder.
+- You should put your source configuration in the `app/config` folder.
-- You should put your Kubernetes manifests in the `src\app\manifests` folder.
+- You should put your Kubernetes manifests in the `app/manifests` folder.

 ## Deploying the application